apenella/go-docker-builder/README.md

 ```

 #### Context
-On this subfolder are also lacated the context packages definition.
+On this build's subfolder are lacated the docker build context packages.
 Any docker build context implements the interface

 ```go
 import "github.com/go-git/go-git/v5/plumbing/transport"